Prairie View Interscholastic League: History

 The Texas Interscholastic League of Colored Schools (TILCS) was formed in 1920 by the Colored Teachers State Association of Texas and the Negro School Division of the State Department of Education.
 In 1923, TILCS came under the control of Prairie View A & M College and its name became the Prairie View Interscholastic League.
 PVIL competitions included athletic events, extemporaneous speaking, declamation and music.
 By 1927, 300 schools belonged to the PVIL.

 In 1939 Yates High School (Houston) coach Andrew "Pat" Patterson asked the principal of Yates, William S. Holland, to meet with E. B. Evans, the president of Prairie View A&M, to discuss regulating American football and establishing a football league.
 Rick Sherrod, author of Texas High School Football Dynasties, described Patterson as the "architect" of the PVIL football league.

 Initially only schools in urban areas were a part of the football league.
 Originally there were 21 schools, but the membership expanded to the point where schools needed to be divided into conferences based on their sizes.
 The league was divided into 1A and 2A conferences by 1948.
 Conferences 3A and 4A were established by 1952 and in 1960, respectively.

 In 1964, discussions began on the possibility of UIL admission for black Texas high schools.
 The PVIL began to merge with the UIL, and schools in urban areas played their last PVIL football seasons in 1966.
 All sports competition transitioned to the UIL by the spring of 1970 and the organization disbanded that year.

 The Prairie View Interscholastic League Coaches Association (PVILCA), an organization for former PVIL coaches and athletes, was later formed to preserve the league's history and to honor its participants.
-League memorabilia is displayed is at a community center run by The University of Texas.
+League memorabilia is displayed at a community center run by The University of Texas.

-Notable participants

 Houston Chronicle All-Time PVIL Football Team

 The Houston Chronicle named a team of all-time PVIL football players in a 1992 list.